airswap/airswap-about/trader/add-to-your-app.md

 | `condensedLogoUrl`   | string | `optional` | Logo image URL for mobile view.
 Defaults to the condensed AirSwap logo. |

-Example of customized widget appearance
+Example of a widget with customized appearance

 ```javascript
 window.AirSwapTrader.render(